hapijs/wreck/README.md

       - `req` - The new [ClientRequest](http://nodejs.org/api/http.html#http_class_http_clientrequest) object which replaces the one initially returned.
     - `timeout` - The number of milliseconds to wait without receiving a response before aborting the request.
 Defaults to unlimited.
-    - `maxBytes` - maximum size for response payload.
-Defaults to unlimited.
     - `rejectUnauthorized` - [TLS](http://nodejs.org/api/tls.html) flag indicating
       whether the client should reject a response from a server with invalid certificates.
 This cannot be set at the same time as the `agent` option is set.